CCoopSec/coopinfosec.github.io/_posts/2026-07-15-SkillBitFlashCTF.md

 I was pretty excited for this challenge because at the start of summer I took it upon me to be more proactive about learning reverse engineering in my pass time.
 To do so, I began reading *Implementing Reverse Engineering* by Jitender Narula.
 This book has been incredibly helpful in understanding the x86 architecture, assembly instructions, calling conventions, and many more important topics for reverse engineering x86 binaries.
 So I thought this would be a perfect opportunity to apply some of the things I have been learning.

 To begin with, I ran `file` on the provided binary, which identified it as a stripped Linux (ELF) executable.
-I then attempted to trace the password comparison dynamically using `strace`.
+I then attempted to trace the password comparison dynamically by intercepting system calls (the direct requests the program makes to the Linux kernel) using `strace`.
-`strace` operates at a low level by intercepting system calls (the direct requests the program makes to the Linux kernel). `strace` provided a bit of context: it showed the program invoking `read` to capture my input and accessing `/dev/urandom` to pull a chunk of data.
-However, after that, it made zero system calls until it finally invoked `write` to print "Access denied."
+`strace` provided a bit of context: it showed the program invoking `read` to capture my input and accessing `/dev/urandom` to pull a chunk of data.
+However, after that it made zero system calls until it finally invoked `write` to print "Access denied."
 This confirmed that the password checking logic operates entirely within user-space memory, avoiding kernel interactions, making it invisible to dynamic system tracing tools.

-Realizing static analysis would result in a dead end, I dropped the binary into Ghidra to analyze the execution flow statically.
+I then dropped the binary into Ghidra to analyze the execution flow statically.
 I quickly identified the entry function for the process:
 The entry function has one function and it is a call to a function that takes a pointer to the main function as its first argument.
 After spending some time renaming variables and cleaning up the decompiled C pseudo-code of the main function, I realized this wasn't a standard password check.
 The program was running a custom Virtual Machine.

 The VM logic is stored as a constant array of raw bytes in `.rodata` (Read-Only Data).
 To execute it, the binary uses a massive `switch` statement inside a `while` loop that acts as an interpreter for each byte in the array.
 It reads one byte at a time, treats it as an opcode, and performs a specific action defined in the switch statement.